Letter from the CEO

 MTG’s vision is to shape the future of responsible entertainment.
 This vision is reflected in our Corporate Responsibility (CR) strategy, which consists of four focus areas – media responsibility, social impact, business ethics and environmental care.

 At MTG, CR is closely integrated with our business strategy, values and culture.
 To ensure we focus on the most relevant and impactful topics, we regularly review our CR priorities with our stakeholders.
 These findings form the foundation of our CR strategy and are used to define the key focus areas as illustrated by the materiality matrix.
-We have continued to work with our current materiality analysis during 2017, but as our digital transformation continues and we focus on the integration of our digital ventures businesses, we consider it essential to conduct a new analysis during 2018.
-The aim of the new analysis will be to identify the material issues of our digital ventures and aligning them with our goals, targets and strategy going forward.
+This 2018 report is based on the current materiality analysis and its focus areas are illustrated below.
+However, as MTG is preparing for the split into two separate companies, two new separate materiality analyses were conducted during the second half of 2018.
+The findings of the analyses and the connected new CR strategies will be presented after the split.
+We have identified the material issues for the respective businesses and aim to align them with the goals, targets and overall strategy going forward.

 * *Numbering for reference in the graph is not in order of importance.